 Personalization in print is a common tactic that marketers use to achieve higher response rates from local customers.
 Personalized print assets can come in many forms – like a mailer or package sent to a local customer that uniquely presents their name or references to their purchase history or preferences.
 Personalization is all about tailoring the marketing content you put in front of someone based on what you know about that person - that's why "personal" is built right into it!
 Marketers who are doing personalization use as much data as they can get about an individual to set up a really bespoke message just for that person, and no one else (or at least seem like that).

-To learn more about print marketing's role and multi-location brands and who are executing print in an effective way, we recommend the following resources from the Pica9 blog archives:
+To learn more about print marketing's role and multi-location brands and who are effectively executing print, we recommend the following resources from the Pica9 blog archives:

 - Why Print Marketing Campaigns are Still Effective (with Examples)